What is Cascade?

 - Inspiration and motivation through access to national and international leaders

 - Pragmatic ideas and solutions drawn from Cancer Research UK and RCGP work plans and networks as well as from within the Cascade community itself

 - A safe environment to challenge thinking and test new ideas.

 We encourage speakers to take an interactive approach to presentations – inviting questions from participants as well as challenging the audience to reflect on information presented and discuss implications and challenges based on their local context.

-In partnership with the Royal College of General Practitioners (RCGP).
+This module is hosted by the Royal College of General Practitioners (RCGP).